Rand-all/headlines/README.md

 # headlines
-Headlines for all the vulnerabilities that have made news
+A python/flask site showing headlines of all the vulnerabilities that have made news.